fubar2/toolfactory-galaxy-server/README.md

 # Galaxy ToolFactory Appliance

 This is a ToolFactory flavoured developer appliance in Docker extending the basic `docker-galaxy-stable` Galaxy.
+Included are:

 1. The ToolFactory - a form driven code generator to make new Galaxy tools from scripts - is installed with a testing tool.